Sonatrach: History

+In April 2024, Sonatrach and TotalEnergies signed an MoU for the development of the North-East Timimoun region gas resources.
+The complex is made up of 37 wells which are connected to the gas processing facility leading though the pipelines to Hassi R’mel and TotalEnergies has been managing it since 2018.
+Earlier in the year, Sonatrach and TotalEnergies extended their LNG contracts to 2025 for an additional 2 million tons of LNG.

+In May 2024, Sonatrach signed an agreement with ExxonMobil to study existing opportunities for developing hydrocarbon resources in Ahnet and Gourara basins in Southern Algeria.
+An EPC was also awarded to Baker Hughes and Tecnimont for the work at Hassi R’Mel gas field.
+The project, worth $2.3 billion, includes the construction of 3 new gas boosting stations with turbo compressors and upgrading of over 300 km of existing gas flowlines.

-Subsidiaries and Joint Ventures
+Subsidiaries and joint ventures

 Sonatrach owns 50% of Numhyd, a joint venture with Tunisia's ETAP, and ALEPCO, a joint venture with Libya's National Oil Corporation.
 In 1998, Sonatrach acquired Naftal, which is the principal company selling petroleum-based fuels for domestic consumption with about 10,000 gas stations (as of 2005).
 Naftec, a subsidiary of Sonatrach, operates Algeria's four refineries, which have combined capacity of 450000 oilbbl/d.
 The Skikda refinery (300,000 bpd) provides the bulk of Algeria's refined products production.
 The 30000 oilbbl/d Hassi Messaoud refinery supplies products to southern Algeria, while the 60000 oilbbl/d Algiers refinery processes crude from Hassi Messaoud for consumption in the capital.
 Finally, the coastal 60000 oilbbl/d Arzew refinery produces products for domestic consumption and export.
 In July 2006, Sonatrach and the China National Petroleum Corporation (CNPC) brought online the small-13,000 bpd Adrar refinery, which is located near the village of Sbaa 40 km north of Adrar.

 On July 1, 2018, Sonatrach appointed Youcef Ghazli to head the Foreign Investment Division, which oversees all investments in Europe.

 In March 2022, Naftal officials signed a US$364 million engineering, procurement and construction (EPC) contract with Sonatrach's pipeline unit TRC.
 The pipeline should only take about 48 months to construct, and it would run 424 km from Arzew to Chlef, carrying about 1.2 million tonnes of LPG a year.

 Tassili Airlines

 A joint venture between Air Algérie (49%) and Sonatrach (51%) in 1998 established the passenger airline company Tassili Airlines.
 Commercial services were launched on 8 April 1999 with a flight from Hassi Messaoud to Algiers.
-In 2005, Air Algérie withdrew its funds in the airline, which thus became wholly owned by Sonatrach.
+In 2005, Air Algérie withdrew 50% of its funds in the airline, which thus became 76% owned by Sonatrach.
 In 2006, Sonatrach gave Tassili Airlines permission to expand its domestic destinations and for the future opening of international routes.